Nou Barris: Demographics

 In 1998 it had 168,837 inhabitants, having lost over 20,000 people from a population peak in 1991.
-It's the district of Barcelona with the largest Romani community.
+It is the district of Barcelona with the largest Romani community.
 In 2005 the population went down again, with 164.981 inhabitants.
-Since 2000 it's become one of the areas of the city with the strongest presence of immigrants, especially from Romania, Ukraine and Ecuador, and has been largely rehabilitated by the city council.
+Since 2000 it has become one of the areas of the city with the strongest presence of immigrants, especially from Romania, Ukraine and Ecuador, and has been largely rehabilitated by the city council.
 Its density is 20.520 inhabitants/km2.